xwp/wp-customize-posts/readme.txt

 1. Edit posts and postmeta in the Customizer to preview them
 2. Customize link is moved to top of admin bar, and is made available to authors and editors in addition to administrators

+== Changelog ==

+= 0.2.0 =
+Initial release on WordPress.org.
+Key new features:

+* Postmeta can now be added, modified, and deleted—all of actions which are fully previewable.
+* Grant `customize` capability to authors and editors who normally can't access the Customizer, so they can edit posts there.
+* Move the “Customize” admin bar link to the top level, and add one for editors and authors.
+* Allow the Page Template and Featured Image to be modified and previewed.